huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 ### Querying the Shared FPGA Image ###
 If user B wants to use a registered FPGA image shared by user A, user B needs to perform the following steps.

 - Step 1.
-Accept the ECS image shared by user A. For more details, see [Accepting the shared image](http://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032042420.html).
+Accept the ECS image shared by user A. For more details, see [Accepting the shared image](https://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032042420.html).
 - Step 2.
 Obtain the type of the FPGA image from user A. In this example, it is **general-purpose architecture**.
 - Step 3.
 Use the shared ECS image to create an FPGA Elastic Cloud Server with the same type as the shared FPGA image.
-For more details, see [Purchasing an ECS](https://support.huaweicloud.com/en-us/usermanual-ecs/en-us_topic_0021831611.html).
+For more details, see [Purchasing an ECS](https://support.huaweicloud.com/en-us/pg-ecs/en-us_topic_0013859510.html).
 In this example, user B needs to create an FPGA Elastic Cloud Server of **general-purpose architecture**.
 > Ensure that the type of the created FPGA Elastic Cloud Server is the same with that of the shared FPGA image.

 - Step 4.
 Obtain the image ID from the details page of the shared ECS image.
 In this example, it is **404223ca-8\*\*b-4\*\*2-a\*\*e-d187\*\*\*\*61bc**.
 - Step 5.
 Query the FPGA image shared by user A using the image ID of the shared ECS image.

-User B needs to log in to the FPGA Elastic Cloud Server created from the ECS image shared by user A, run the **fisclient** program, and run a fis association query subcommand (set the **image-id** parameter to the image ID of the shared ECS image) to check for the FPGA image shared by user A.
+User B needs to log in to the FPGA Elastic Cloud Server created from the ECS image shared by user A, run a fis association query subcommand (set the **image-id** parameter to the image ID of the shared ECS image) to check for the FPGA image shared by user A.
 <pre>
-[fisclient] > fis fpga-image-relation-list --image-id 404223ca-8**b-4**2-a**e-d187****61bc
+[root@ ~]# fis fpga-image-relation-list --image-id 404223ca-8**b-4**2-a**e-d187****61bc
 Success: 200 OK
 +--------------------------------------+----------------------------------+---------+--------+-----------+------+---------------------+-------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------+
 | image_id                             | fpga_image_id                    | name    | status | protected | size | createdAt           | description | metadata                                                                                                                                                                                                                                                       | message |